igncp/demos/research/charts-checklist.md

     - Be able to tear down and cleanup its content and other generated components
     - Avoid creating simple classes inside the charts, add uuids
 - Move as many styles as possible to the `.styl` sheet inside classes
+- Use new styling features, and document them, like filters, animations, svg, etc